karpathy/karpathy.github.io/nntutorial.md

 var out_new = forwardMultiplyGate(x, y); // -5.87! exciting.
 ```

 As expected, the circuit now gives a slightly higher value (`-5.87 > -6.0`).
 That was much simpler than trying random changes to `x` and `y`, right?
 A fact to appreciate here is that if you take calculus you can prove that the gradient, in fact, is the direction of the steepest increase of the function.
 There is no need to monkey around trying out random pertubations as done in previous section.
-Evaluating the gradient requires just three evaluations of our circuit instead of hundreds, and gives the best tug you can hope for (locally) if you want to increase the value of the output.
+Evaluating the gradient requires just three evaluations of our circuit instead of hundreds, and gives the best tug you can hope for (locally) if you are interested in increasing the value of the output.

 But.
-We can do *even* better.
+It turns out that we can do *even* better.

 #### Analytic Gradient